apiel/zicBox/NOTE.md

 - TODO pixel working with orange PI ----> use built-in output as second audio interface?

+# Pico

+Knobs:
+Volume MasterFxValue1 MasterFxValue2  <------ so there would be a master FX that doesnt change if patch change.
+This master FX has 2 values similar to mc101 master fx
+Enc1 Enc2 Enc3 Enc4
+Enc5 Enc6 Enc7

+All encoder are to edit patches, however Enc4 is push button so, should it edit the patch or used for menu navigation only?

 ## Pixel TODO

 - TODO DOC DOC